ruizdurazo/ruizdurazo/notes/on-javascript-typescript/index.md

 A `pipe` is a functional programming concept that allows you to pass a value through a series or chain of functions, from left to right.

 It automatically passes the result of each function as the argument to the next function in the chain.
-I think it's not very commonly used, but I think it looks cool.
+I think it’s not very commonly used, but I think it looks cool.

 ```js
 // The pipe function takes any number of functions as arguments,